P-Layer-app/download/README.md

 1. On confirmed start of a music track with an active PRO license, P-Layer updates:
    - `~/Music/P-Layer/nowplaying.json`
    - `~/Music/P-Layer/CurrentPlaying.txt`
+   - `~/Music/P-Layer/CurrentPlayingMetadata.txt`
-2. This is needed for external integrations that read metadata from files: OBS overlays, broadcast automation, and custom scripts.
+2. This is needed for external integrations that read metadata from files: OBS overlays, broadcast automation, external encoders/readers such as Audio Hijack, and custom scripts.
+3. All three files are updated from the same confirmed now playing metadata event.
-3. While break-session items are playing, these files are not overwritten; the last music track remains.
+4. While break-session items are playing, these files are not overwritten; the last music track remains.
-4. If PRO is not active, `nowplaying.json` and `CurrentPlaying.txt` are cleared (deleted).
+5. If PRO is not active, `nowplaying.json`, `CurrentPlaying.txt`, and `CurrentPlayingMetadata.txt` are cleared (deleted).
-5. Formats:
+6. Formats:
    - `nowplaying.json`
      ```json
      {